daniel-garcia/yuml2/README.md

 # yuml
 A yuml.me client that is written in Go.
+It was inspired by a python client for yuml, https://github.com/wandernauta/yuml .

-Inspired by a python client for yuml, https://github.com/wandernauta/yuml
+This client compiles to a static binary with no additional dependencies (runtimes or libraries) which makes it ideal to integrate in to your build processes.
+It also supports using private yuml services.

 Installation
 ------------